With the arrival of summer in the northern hemisphere, many people have been fearing that they would be contracted COVID-19 through a mosquito.

 - The virus breed and copy inside the whole mosquito including the saliva.

 - The mosquitoes bite the susceptible hosts to transmit the virus.

 However, the mosquitoes don’t easily be infected by the novel coronavirus.
-The researches show the coronavirus only infect vertebrates, mosquitoes are invertebrates as insect.
+The researches show the coronavirus only infect vertebrates, mosquitoes are invertebrates as an insect.
 That means the coronavirus won’t survive inside mosquitoes’ bodies although they drink the blood from the infected patients.
 But their mouth would catch little amount of virus.
-According to existing researches, the average blood that each aedes drink is 1.3570—1.4820mg.
+According to existing researches, the average blood that each Aedes drink is 1.3570—1.4820mg.
 And the amount of blood on their mouth is few and far, which is not enough to lead to infection.

 Others also ask:” The novel coronavirus can spread through respiratory droplets of a patient, or toughing contaminated objects used by a virus carrier.
-So, is it possible to be infected if a mosquito had been close to the patients for a while and touch me then.”
+So, is it possible to be infected if a mosquito had been close to the patients for a while and touch me then?”
 Don’t worry.
 The mosquitoes transmit diseases through biting rather than breathing.
 Even if a mosquito drinking blood with the virus enters a person’s nose or mouth, don’t be afraid.

 But we can’t ignore the truth that mosquitoes are the transmitter of other contagious diseases like malaria and dengue fever.
 Same as mosquitoes, flies are also the transmitter of diseases.
 Besides guarding against mosquitoes, people should also keep food from flies in summer.